k2t2-314/Portfolio/projects.md

 </div>

-2. Designed and conducted ablation experiments comparing Jacobian-based and Hutchinson stochastic trace estimation within the diffusion process.
-The Hutchinson method achieved 90% of the original reward value while reducing per-step computation time by 50%, validating its viability as a lightweight alternative for real-time deployment scenarios.
+2\.
+Designed and conducted ablation experiments comparing **Jacobian-based** and **Hutchinson stochastic trace estimation** within the diffusion process.
+The Hutchinson method achieved **90%** of the original reward value while reducing per-step computation time, validating its viability as a lightweight alternative for real-time deployment scenarios.

 </details>